 Do you work on the whole site at once?

 Not usually.
 The process usually starts with the pages and sections that carry the most value so the work stays focused and practical.
+A full-site approach can make sense later, but it rarely makes sense before the most important pages are understood and prioritized.

 Can this process include content writing too?

 Yes.
 If key pages need stronger written content, the process can include content refreshes, rewrites, or new page development where needed.
+The writing work stays tied to page purpose, search intent, and the role each page plays inside the larger site structure.

 What if the website needs both strategy and execution?